-And although vitamin C can act both as a pro-oxidant and antioxidant depending on the dosage, we do not know if the clinic impact of vitamin C administration is beneficial for patients with curable cancers during active oncology treatment and not during palliative care. – Schumacker, 2006; Grasso and colab., 2014
+And although vitamin C can act both as a pro-oxidant and antioxidant depending on the dosage, we do not know if the clinic impact of vitamin C administration is beneficial for patients with curable cancers during active oncology treatment and not during palliative care (Schumacker, 2006; Grasso et al., 2014).

 Active oncology treatment with intention to cure makes the difference in what a cancer patient can or cannot take, and while there still are chances of healing antioxidants administration can decrease treatment efficacy.

-Up to now, no randomised controlled trial has proven that vitamin C has a beneficial impact in cancer patients without metastasis during chemotherapy or radiotherapy done with intention to cure, the only benefits being increased quality of life and decreased palliative treatment toxicity in terminal cancer patients – Unlu and colab., 2015; Li, Zhang and Tang, 2016
+Up to now, no randomised controlled trial has proven that vitamin C has a beneficial impact in cancer patients without metastasis during chemotherapy or radiotherapy done with intention to cure, the only benefits being increased quality of life and decreased palliative treatment toxicity in terminal cancer patients – Unlu et al., 2015; Li, Zhang and Tang, 2016

 All studies showing antioxidants administration benefits are either case studies, animal studies, cell studies, studies done on incurable cancer patients or observational studies on cancer risk factors.
 Still the scientific interest is high, many researchers trying to prove that the improved quality of life or the decreased toxicity could be beneficial also for patients during active treatment and not only during palliation.